 Are you familiar with Extreme Cowboy Racing?

 What is Extreme Cowboy racing?
 It turns out it's not all that extreme but it sure is fun!
 Imagine you are going to a job interview to work on a ranch.
-I know, we don't have a lot of 'ranches' here in Ontario, so you may just be in an English saddle, but anyway, just go along with me...
+I know, we don't have a lot of 'ranches' here in Ontario, so you may still be in an English saddle, but anyway, just go along with me...

 The Judge is the Ranch Boss; your run is your interview.
 He or she is looking for someone who has a handy horse that can complete a series of obstacles in an arena that will demonstrate some working skills, negotiating the obstacles with ease as if you've done them a thousand times, making a bit of time so he or she knows if they hire you that the working day won't go on forever.
-You'll need to be able to ask your horse to do some stuff you maybe didn't imagine to show that you are a thinking cowboy or cowgirl and to let the judge know that you and your horse are a team - your horse trusts you.
+You'll need to be able to ask your horse to do some stuff you maybe didn't imagine to show that you are a thinking cowboy or cowgirl and to let the judge know that you and your horse are a team - that your horse trusts you.

 Are you with me so far?

 The important thing to remember it's not all about speed.
 The best runs are the most efficient runs, at any level.
 You are being timed but you are also being scored on your horsemanship and capability.
-Get good first, then get fast.
+Get good first; then get fast.

 Let's Ride!